The Beginner’s Guide To Australian Slang

 Everyone knows that footy is short for football...
 But if you’re imagining a foot-only game of trying to kick a checkered ball into a net or a bunch of clashing helmets scrambling for a pigskin ball, you’ve got a bit of work before you’re in an Aussie state of mind.
 Footy, or Australian Rules Football, is the country’s most popular sport.
 Think of it as a mix of soccer, rugby, American football, and basketball, all with minimal padding for some added danger.

-Most sports fans are probably accustomed to saying they “root” for their favorite teams.
+Most sports fans are probably accustomed to saying they “root” for their favourite teams.
 But in Australia, root is used in place of a particular four-letter expletive.
-So to avoid the snickering and questioning glances you’d get from saying you root for your favorite team, show your devotion by saying you “barrack” for them instead.
+So to avoid the snickering and questioning glances you’d get from saying you root for your favourite team, show your devotion by saying you “barrack” for them instead.

 Arvo, avo, aggro servo, devo, defo, etc.

-After about an hour on Australian soil you’ll realize that the key to most Aussie slang is to just shorten any word and add an –o at the end.
+After about an hour on Australian soil you’ll realise that the key to most Aussie slang is to just shorten any word and add an O at the end.
 Some examples to get you started: arvo (afternoon), avo (avocado), aggro (aggressive), servo (service station), devo (devastated), defo (definitely).

 Ready to put your newfound knowledge to use?
-Check out our group tours here!
+Check out our Australia group tours here!